AmrithNiyogi/Python-Practice-Questions/README.md

 - **View and practice** the questions for personal use.
 - **Credit**: Please attribute the content by linking to this repository if you use it in any non-commercial context.

-For additional permissions (commercial use, redistribution, or modifications), please contact [your email/contact info].
+For additional permissions (commercial use, redistribution, or modifications), please contact Amrith Niyogi - amrithniyogi25@gmail.com.

 ---